 Aunt Spiker: Where are you?
-You little worm!
+You detestable little worm!

 James: Not you, ME!

-James: Whenever I had a problem, my parents told me to look at it another way.
+James: When I had a problem, my mom and dad would tell me to look at it another way.

-Earthworm: *How*?
-First, I was bird bait, and then I was *shark* bait.
+Earthworm: How?
+First, I was bird bait, then I was shark bait.

-James: That's true, but you could say that you gave us wings to fly, and that you defeated a giant shark single-handedly.
+James: I suppose, but you could say you gave us wings to fly, and defeated a giant shark single-handedly.